CarlKCarlK/anyinput/README.md

     Ok(count)
 }

-// By using 'AnyPath', `component_count` works with any
+// By using AnyPath, component_count works with any
 // string-like or path-like thing, borrowed or moved. assert_eq!(component_count("usr/files/home")?, 3);
 let path = Path::new("usr/files/home");